mazzalab/pyntacle/docs/_build/html/_sources/installation.rst.txt

 Officially, Python **>= 3.4**.

 ******************
-Installing Dedalus
+Installing pyntacle
 ******************

 ==============================================
-Installing Dedalus using Anaconda or Miniconda
+Installing pyntacle using Anaconda or Miniconda
 ==============================================
-Installing Dedalus and all its dependencies can be challenging for inexperienced users.
+Installing pyntacle and all its dependencies can be challenging for inexperienced users.
-There are several advantages in using Anaconda to install not only Dedalus, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require administrative rights to install it (it goes in the user's home directory), it allows you to work in *virtual environments*, which can be used as safe sandbox-like sub-systems that can be created, used, exported or deleted at your will.
+There are several advantages in using Anaconda to install not only pyntacle, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require administrative rights to install it (it goes in the user's home directory), it allows you to work in *virtual environments*, which can be used as safe sandbox-like sub-systems that can be created, used, exported or deleted at your will.